-The CEMT is designed to be a central hub that CEMT users can use to manage separate Open Dental databases.
+The CEMT is designed to be a central hub for managing separate Open Dental databases.
 In an ideal situation:

 - CEMT users are created with unique names in the CEMT database.

 - Connections are set up to each Open Dental database.